 Trans polyunsaturated fatty acids (PUFA) of C18, C20, and C22 chain lengths having up to six ethylenic bonds are part of the human diet.
 They are formed during heat treatments such as deodorization of vegetable or fish oils or during frying operations .
 This process tends to cause cis-trans isomerization of double bonds without changing their positions to a significant extent.
 Some trans polyunsaturated fatty acids are also from natural origins such as those containing conjugated double bonds or conjugated linoleic acid (CLA).
-This short review will only deal with trans polyunsaturated fatty acids having methylene-interrupted double bonds as information on CLA can be found elsewhere on the site.
+This short review will only deal with trans polyunsaturated fatty acids having methylene-interrupted double bonds as information on CLA.

 A nutritional intervention carried out on human has shown that, like the trans monounsaturated fatty acids, some of the trans-PUFA may have an effect on lipoprotein metabolism .
 It is therefore very important to detect and quantify them in food products.
 This brief review will describe the two main approaches, gas-liquid chromatography and high-performance liquid chromatography (together with chemical degradative techniques) used to analyse trans polyunsaturated fatty acids in food products.